 To those employees involved with daily customer service interactions, it’s no secret that we are well into the Age of the Customer Today’s customers have exacting expectations of the brands that receive their business.
 For service staff, this results in the need to deliver ever quicker response and to be alert to opportunities to upsell, while simultaneously personalising the conversation.
 Sending the right message at the right time is a vitally important.

-However, we’re also in the dawn of the Artificial Intelligence (AI) era, which alleviate the burden on staff.
+However, we’re also in the dawn of the Artificial Intelligence (AI) customer service era, which alleviate the burden on staff.
 According to Gartner, 85 percent of customer relationships will take place without human interaction by 2020.
-Businesses applying innovative AI technologies such as chatbots and Robotic Process Automation (software robots that handle routine manual desktop tasks in a timely and accurate manner) will drive the customer service revolution in three key ways.
+Businesses applying innovative technologies such as AI chatbots and Robotic Process Automation (software robots that handle routine manual desktop tasks in a timely and accurate manner) will drive the customer service revolution in three key ways.

 When fully integrated into backend systems, RPA increases the ability of chatbots to handle a greater volume of customer requests in real time.
 Software robots that operate at all hours complete routine tasks many times faster than their human customer service counterparts.
 This 24/7 self-service model provides the flexibility that customers crave.
 Instead of waiting on hold to talk to a customer service representative during their workday, they can handle tasks on their own time in the way that makes them most comfortable (i.e. over an instant message, on the phone, through email, etc.)